 Three assessment and contribution figures are provided in the report, the "Monthly Reserve Assessment Required", the "Average Net Monthly Interest Earned" contribution and the "Total Monthly Allocation to Reserves."
 The association should allocate the "Monthly Reserve Assessment Required" amount to reserves each month when the interest earned on the reserves is left in the reserve accounts as part of the contribution.
-Any interest earned on reserve deposits, must be left in the reserve account.
+Any interest earned on reserve deposits, must be left in the reserve account and only amounts set aside for taxes should be removed.